SanjeetDutt/Technology-Stack/LLD/005 Exception Handling.md

 # Exception
-unwanted / Unexpected behaviour that happen during the execution of program Type of exceptions
+Unwanted / Unexpected behaviour that happen during the execution of program Type of exceptions
 - checked exception
 	- it means exceptions are coming not because of bad code.